2raj2raj/bitcoin-educational-content/courses/btc202/en.md

-- The USB key is unplugged: if it remains connected, the system may reboot on it instead of the internal disk;
+- **The USB key is unplugged**: if it remains connected, the system may reboot on it instead of the internal disk;
-- Ethernet cable is plugged in: the device must be connected to your router to operate.
+- **Ethernet cable is plugged in**: the device must be connected to your router to operate.

 Press the power button.
 The system boots automatically from the internal disk where UmbrelOS was installed.
 The first boot may take approximately **5 minutes**.
 During this time, Umbrel initializes its services and Interface.

-From another computer (your everyday PC) connected to the **same local network**, open a web browser (Firefox, Chrome...) and go to :
+From another computer (your everyday PC) connected to the **same local network**, open a web browser (Firefox, Chrome...) and go to:

 ```